JockLawrie/SpineBasedRecordLinkage.jl/README.md

 The 3 tables are:

 - `hospital_admissions` describes admissions to various hospitals.
-- `emergency_presentations` describes presentations to the emergency departments of several hospitals.
+- `emergency_presentations` describes presentations to the emergency departments of various hospitals.
 - `influenza_cases` contains reports cases of influenza that are required to be notified to the central health department.

 The schema for each of these tables can be found in the `test/schema` directory.